dmualaba/shell-config/README.md

 The customized prompt can be installed manually or through the install.sh script.

-If you run the install.sh don't forget the next steps.
+If you run the install.sh script don't forget the next steps.

 <img width="429" height="137" alt="image" src="https://github.com/user-attachments/assets/3d974ef3-4fec-4ed0-9868-d92aa8568b77" />